 You can get different types of compensation and support through the scheme.
 These are called ‘redress’.
 The types of redress are listed below.

-After you send us your application and we’ve checked that you are eligible for redress under scheme, we’ll contact you or your solicitor.
+After we’ve checked that you are eligible for redress under scheme, we’ll contact you or your solicitor.